IN THIS ISSUE

 As you get your mid term grades back and are deciding on whether to withdraw from a class, use the P/NP option or to stick with all of your classes, please review the rules for academic good standing.
 In order to be in academic good standing at the end of a semester, you must earn at least 12 hours and a 2.000 gpa for that semester.
 The complete academic standing rules can be seen here.
 Make sure to check the requirements as you contemplate withdrawing from classes!

 If you received grades of I (incomplete) for any courses from the fall semester, you are expected to make the work up as quickly as possible.
 The amount of time allowed by a professor for making up an incomplete should be consistent with the length of the your absence(s) in the fall semester.
-The latest deadline by which work must be completed and grades reported is Friday, March 30.
-Petitions for extensions may be considered by the Deans Committee in the Office of Undergraduate Studies only in cases where there are valid extenuating circumstances and a petition with appropriate supporting documentation (including a letter from the professor) has been submitted prior to March 30.
+The latest deadline by which work must be completed and grades reported is Friday, March 30. may be considered by the Deans Committee in the Office of Undergraduate Studies only in cases where there are valid extenuating circumstances and a petition with appropriate supporting documentation (including a letter from the professor) has been submitted prior to March 30.
 Incompletes not completed by the deadline and for which no extension has been approved, will be converted to F grades.

 Remember the last day to withdraw from a class is Friday, March 30 at 5pm.
 As you may already know, you can drop a class through SIS if you are in good standing and you will not fall below 12 hours if you drop a class.
 To withdraw from a class in SIS, from your student page go to the “other academic drop-down box,” and select “Enrollment: drop.”